kodadot/developers/developers/index.md

 head:
   - - meta
     - name: description
-      content: Kodadot is a Polkadot NFT Marketplace
+      content: Are you interested in creating a dApp for Polkadot or Kusama?
+How about in understanding more about the world of different NFT standards?
+Check out KodaDot's developer documentation to learn more!

 ---